tobiasbp/apache-webdav-ldap/README.md

 * Default: _"*****"_

 ## APACHE_LDAP_URL
 The ldap server, attribute of login scope and filter to use when looking up users.
+You can specify more than one URL, separated with a space,  for redundancy.
 [documentation](https://httpd.apache.org/docs/2.4/mod/mod_authnz_ldap.html#authldapurl)
 * Default: _"ldap://ldap.example.com/ou=webdav,dc=example,dc=com?uid?sub?(objectClass=person)"_